Joncak/docs/go.md

 - word size == addresses size.
 - architecture 64 == addresses 64 == word 64 == int 64.
 - Playground runs on AMD64p32 == 64 architecture except for pointer?
-- All the jobs are base on 4 bytes of memory allocation.
+- All the word are base on 4 bytes of memory allocation.
 - Too many ways to declare variables.
 - string == 2 words == empty
 - var b float64 == will always be 8 bytes the arch not matter in this case.